equinor/radix-platform/README.md

 ## Code

 All of our source code for the platform is on [GitHub repositories prefixed with _radix-_](https://github.com/equinor?utf8=%E2%9C%93&q=radix-).
-You need to be a member of the _Omnia Radix Readers_ group to have access to some private repositories (we are still working on open-sourcing all parts of Radix).
+You need to be a member of the _Radix Readers_ group to have access to some private repositories (we are still working on open-sourcing all parts of Radix).
 Contact us to get access.

 ## Visuals